-Both of these actions can be performed in the Process Status dialog, which is accessible by clicking View status for the process in the Process task pane.
-The process definition also contains a link to open this dialog.
+These actions can be performed in the Process Status dialog.
+To open this dialog, click View status for the process in the Process task pane (or in a custom task pane configured to show the process control).

+The process definition also contains a View status details link to open the Process Status dialog, when the process is active.